TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-installationandupgrade-sql-always-on.md

 1. Sign in to the Azure Stack Hub administrator portal.
 Open the App Service RP blade.
 If you see a raining cloud image with text *"Failed to load App Service extension.
 Please check whether App Service resource provider and sql database is up and running"*, the database is not reachable, and you can continue with the following steps.

-    If you don't see the raining cloud image, continue to section [3.
-Verify that you're using the correct SQL Server SA password](#3-verify-that-youre-using-the-correct-sql-server-sa-password)
+    If you don't see the raining cloud image, continue to section **3.
+Verify that you're using the correct SQL Server SA password**, below.

 2. Get the IP addresses for each SQL Server database VM and the SQL Server load balancer.
 You use them in later steps:
     1. Open the "Virtual machines" service.